SeanShubin/documentation/end-to-end-tests-here.md

 ### More precise definitions
 - logic, boundary, and configuration tests
     - a set of three types of tests with no overlapping concerns, that when taken together, are in principle able to detect any problem with the application code and/or configuration at the earliest possible moment.
+    - no test may include concerns reserved another type of test.
-    - explicitly not included, are tests that fall into more than one category, and tests that involve more than one boundary.
+    - no boundary test may test more than one boundary.
 - logic test
     - a test of application logic that is deterministic and fast because it relies only on the rules of the programming language.
     - for example, a logic test may verify that a service invokes a data access object with the proper parameters, using a stub or fake to represent interaction with the database.